 To shorten the duration of the project development, consider the project goal and values first.
 Articulate these things precisely and clearly so that everyone understands what outcomes you expect.
 The rest but not the least factors affecting the project duration include the appropriately chosen technology, the project roadmap, and the right sequence of jobs to be done, the allocated skills and resources.
 Critical data like Golden Source data and dictionaries should also be taken into account.

 Before proceeding with the development, you should take an inventory of all data assets.
 Driven by a “data first” mindset, you can reach project goals faster and stress-free.
 The success of the project depends heavily on data quality.
 To make decisions and handle reporting, managers need to have complete and reliable data and knowledge bases.
-Thus, it is required to analyze existing information systems, take inventory of data sources, define the global dictionaries, and the rules of building information links across various systems.
+Thus, it is critical to analyze existing information systems, take inventory of data sources, define the global dictionaries, and the rules of building information links across various systems.

 The analysis of existing systems, as well as a forecast of growth for the next 3-5 years, are important factors affecting the project duration.
 However, you should not overlook choosing the right technology platform and approach to data warehouse development.